 18th & 19th century bookplates of owls.
-Antique lithographs of Scops, Eagle, Snowy, Hawk & Eagle Owl by Gould, Buffon, Lear, Susemihl, Morris & Catesby.
+Antique prints: lithographs & engravings of Scops, Eagle, Snowy, Hawk & Great Horned Owl.
+Authors & artists include Pennant, Gould, Buffon, Lear, Susemihl, Morris & Catesby.
 Owl translates to Strix, bubo, ibis and noctua in Latin; Hibou in French; Eule in German.

 200+ Year Old Hand-Colored Engravings of Owls by Nozeman & Sepp